-The SIC system was developed in the 1930s at a time when manufacturing dominated the US economic scene.
-Over the last 60 years, there have been numerous revisions to the SIC system, reflecting the economy's changing industrial composition.
-However, despite these revisions, the system has received increasing criticism about its ability to handle rapid changes in the US economy.
-Recent developments in information services, new forms of health care provision, expansion of services, and high tech manufacturing are examples of industrial changes that cannot be studied under the current SIC system.
+For over 60 years, the Standard Industrial Classification (SIC) system served as the structure for the collection, presentation, and analysis of the U.S. economy.
+An industry consists of a group of establishments primarily engaged in producing or handling the same product or group of products or in rendering the same services.
+The SIC system was developed in the 1930s at a time when manufacturing dominated the U.S. economic scene.
+Over the years, there were numerous revisions to the SIC system, reflecting the economy's changing industrial composition.
+Despite these revisions, the system received increasing criticism about its ability to handle rapid changes in the U.S. economy.
+Developments in information services, new forms of health care provision, expansion of services, and high-tech manufacturing are examples of industrial changes that could not be studied under the SIC system.

-Last Modified Date: September 9, 2011
+Last Modified Date: July 25, 2025